SixArm/getoptsy/README.md

 We advocate for the POSIX standard group members to consider a future POSIX release that upgrades the getopts tool by adding support for long options.

-A new getops with long options will supersede this demo script's approach.
+A new getops with long options will supersede the "getoptsy" script.
 It will help many shell scripts, and many users, and many developers, by providing a standard built-in way to parse arguments into options.